 Nothing says glamour quite like a luxury chandelier.
 Who doesn’t dream of a vast, extravagant fountain of light, a curtain of crystal or a few delicate designer droplets?
 Whether you are looking for something grand and imposing like a stunning staircase chandelier or a much smaller, subtle chandelier for a cosy space, a luxury chandelier will always make a statement.
-See Luxury Lighting, Principles of Design and our Chandelier FAQs for more information on how to incorporate a gorgeous chandelier (or two) into your overall lighting scheme.

 What is a Chandelier?